tchitchek-lab/SPADEVizR/README.md

 *This representation revealed that the cluster 33 has been identified as a Correlated Cluster, that is to say, a cluster having an abundance statistically correlated to a biological variable with a coefficient of correlation above 0.8 and p-value < 0.05.*

 ## <a name="stat_function_classify_abundance_profiles"/> 4.4.
-Classification of cell clusters based on theirs abundance profiles (Abundance Profiles)
+Classification of cell clusters based on theirs abundance profiles
-Cell clusters can be classified based on theirs *Abundance Profiles* that is to say based on the number of cells associated to each cluster for each sample.
+Cell clusters can be classified based on theirs *Abundance Profiles*, that is to say, based on the number of cells associated to each cluster for each sample.
 The classification of those abundance profiles allows identifying groups of clusters having a similar behavior in term of abundance within the dataset.
 These similar groups of cell clusters, called classes, can be identified using several classification methods via the `classifyAbundanceProfiles()` function.
 This function returns an `AP` object which stores main computation results about the classes of these Abundance Profile (classification method, parameters, and classes).